 Meet the owners – Nigel Metz & Robyn Cail

-Mr Metz said he was possibly up to his 30th test brew with the raw barley before he thought he had something good enough to bring to market.
+After more than 30 test brews using the innovative raw barley method, many willing farmers sampling the trials and providing feedback, we finally had something good enough to bring to market.
 We’re the first brewery in Australia to be using such a high percent of raw barley in our brews, the innovation of this beer science is very exciting to be involved in.

-He said while he was chuffed to be using barley and wheat from local farmers, the scale of his micro brewery meant he would not need much.
-We feel lucky to be able to provide a truly unique local beer to our local farmers and community made with premium local grain.
+We are chuffed to be using barley and wheat direct from local farmers, but the scale of our micro brewery means we don’t need much in comparison to the 100’s of thousands of tonnes grown on our doorstep!
+We feel lucky to be able to provide a truly unique local beer to our local farmers and community made with their premium local grain.

 Meet the Graphic Designer – Caroline Abbey